grafana/tutorials/tutorials/build-a-panel-plugin-with-d3.md

 - Run `yarn dev`, and reload Grafana to see a bar chart that dynamically resizes to fit the panel.

-With relatively little code, you've created a dynamic bar chart.
+Congratulations, you've created a dynamic bar chart!
 Still, you've only touched the surface of what's possible with D3.
 To learn more, check out the [D3 Gallery](https://github.com/d3/d3/wiki/Gallery).

 ## Theme your panel